 - The utility reserve margin is set at 15 percent (versus 17 percent in the Duke IRP scenario).
 This lower reserve margin was selected to be consistent with North American Electric Reliability Corporation (NERC) standards.
-It also reflects the assumption that as older units with higher forced outage rates retire and are replaced with new capacity, the reliability of the system is improved. - Must-run designations for coal units are removed. - Projected load includes the increased electric demand associated with the recent electric vehicle goal established in North Carolina Governor Roy Cooper's Executive Order Number 80. - Energy efficiency is provided as a supply-side resource based on the High Energy Efficiency scenario in Duke Energy's IRPs.
+It also reflects the assumption that as older units with higher forced outage rates retire and are replaced with new capacity, the reliability of the system is improved. - Must-run designations for coal units are removed. - Projected load includes the increased electric demand associated with the recent electric vehicle goal established in North Carolina Governor Roy Cooper's Executive Order Number 80. - Energy efficiency is provided as a supply-side resource based on the Enhanced Energy Efficiency scenario in Duke Energy's IRPs.

-- Renewable costs are based on the 2018 NREL Annual Technology Baseline1 or Lazard's Levelized Cost of Storage Analysis.2 - The Clean Energy scenario incorporates all planned resource additions outlined in the Duke IRPs that are currently under construction or necessary to comply with North Carolina's renewable procurement regulations but excludes the "optimized" natural gas combined cycle and combustion turbine units that were selected by the System Optimizer model to meet reserve margin constraints in and after 2025. - The model can choose to build generic utility-scale solar, storage, wind, and paired solar-plus-storage resources in any amount (e.g. no restrictions were placed on either total or incremental renewable capacity), in addition to traditional natural gas-fired generating resources.
+- Renewable costs are based on the 2018 NREL Annual Technology Baseline1 or Lazard's Levelized Cost of Storage Analysis.2 - The Clean Energy scenario incorporates all planned resource additions outlined in the Duke IRPs but excludes the "optimized" natural gas combined-cycle and combustion turbines built post-2025. - The model can choose to build generic utility-scale solar, storage, wind, and paired solar-plus-storage resources in any amount, in addition to traditional natural gas-fired generating resources.